Rent-seeking: Subsidies

-Rent-seeking through government enterprise can take the form of seeking subsidies and avoiding tariffs.
+Rent-seeking through government enterprise can take the form of seeking subsidies and establishing or avoiding tariffs.
 This seems like the actions of a firm looking for investment in productivity, but in doing so, creates an exclusionary effect for more productive firms.

 Lotta Moberg presents an argument that export processing zones (EPZs) allow governments to choose exporting industries that receive tariffs, allowing rent-seeking to take place.
 An example of this occurred in Latin America in the 1960s with Joaquín Balaguer's response to pressure from the United States to open the Dominican Republic's export market.
 At the time, the United States was a significant trading partner for sugar, while providing foreign aid and military support, which allowed Balaguer's regime to take hold.
 Joaquín Balaguer utilized EPZs to permit specific markets to remain tariffed while appeasing those facing political pressures.
 This created a sub-optimal environment for exporters as they were able to invest in rent-seeking activities (lobbying) to gain access to EPZs to achieve tax and tariff exemptions.